liaoguiqiu/DeepContour/DeepContour/README.md

 This package provides an implementation of the training/inference/autoannotation pipeline of AlphaFold v2.0.
 This is a model that can be either deploiyed with or without other feature extraction backbones (i.e. resent/vgg/unet/segnet..).
 .
 For simplicity the bottom model after any backbone(top model) as Coordinates Encoding Networks(CEnet)
 ## First time setup

-The following steps are required in order to run AlphaFold:
+The following steps are required in order to run CEnet:

 1. Install [Docker](https://www.docker.com/).
     *   Install